YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 -COMMAND: Displays GDE commands that recreate the current Global Directory state.

--F[ILE]=gde-command-file: Optionally specifies a file to hold the GDE commands produced by -COMMAND. -FILE must must always appear after -COMMAND.
+-F[ILE]=gde-command-file: Optionally specifies a file to hold the GDE commands produced by -COMMAND. -FILE must always appear after -COMMAND.

 Please consider using command files produced with the SHOW -COMMAND -FILE for creating new regions and segments in a global directory as the defaults come from the templates.
 If you inadvertently upgrade a global directory, you can use SHOW -COMMAND to create a file of commands that you can input to GDE with the prior YottaDB release to recreate the prior global directory file.